syncfusion-content/wpf-docs/wpf/SfDataGrid/Helpers.md

 <tr>
 <td>
 ResolveToGridVisibleColumnIndex(int visibleColumnIndex)</td><td>
-Resolves the GridColumn index from the visiblecolumn index.
+Resolves the GridColumn index from the visible column index.
 It excludes the RowHeader and IndentColumn.</td></tr>
 <tr>
 <td>
 ResolveStartIndexBasedOnPosition()</td><td>